0xPolygon/polygon-docs/docs/zkEVM/troubleshooting/risk-disclosures.md

+!!! warning
+    Old doc.
+Should be reviewed for currency.

 Polygon zkEVM Mainnet Beta is provided on an **AS-IS** and **AS-AVAILABLE** basis.
 The documentation contains statements about technical specifications, some of which may relate to future versions of Polygon zkEVM rather than its current implementation.

 ## Attack vectors/security